 Offers opportunities for underrepresented minority students to obtain MS degrees in engineering and Ph.D. degrees in engineering and the natural and physical sciences through a program of paid summer internships and graduate financial assistance.

-Award Value: Tuition, fees, and $16,000 stipend.
+Award Value: Tuition, fees, and $16,000 stipend for Full Fellows.
 Includes summer internship with industry sponsor.
 Application fees for member universities can be waived, and reimbursement for GRE test is possible.

 |Benjamin A. Gilman International Scholarship||

 Provides funding for current recipients of Pell Grants to study abroad.

 Award Value: $5,000 for undergraduate study up to one year.
 Potential for additional $3,000 if also studying a critical language.